marhube/AIMS-case/README.md

 The file "cluster.ipynb"  contains a notebook that can be run with the command 'jupyter notebookæ The notebook may be easier to follow than the code in cluster.py.
-The files "cluster.html" and "cluster.pdf" displays the output from running the algorithm on the data in interview_exercise_data.json.